 Mirror Stage returned to fully staged productions with the West Coast premiere of Odin’s Horse by Robert Koon, at the Ethnic Cultural Theatre, October 24 through November 11, 2012.
 Odin’s Horse was named “one of the best productions of 2012” by Seattle Gay News, and nominated for two Gypsy Rose Lee Awards: for Excellence in Direction of a Play (Small Budget) and Excellence in Sound Design (Small Budget).

-For more than 15 years, Mirror Stage has featured a broad range of actors, including African Americans, Asian Americans (both South and East Asians), Latino/Hispanics, Native Americans, and Pacific Islanders, as well as white actors.
-More than 30 percent of the actors featured in Mirror Stage productions have been people of color—some, but not all, in ethnically specific stories and roles—and 50 percent of Mirror Stage’s board and volunteers are people of color.
+For more than 16 years, Mirror Stage has featured African Americans, Asian Americans (both South and East Asians), Latinx, Native Americans, and Pacific Islanders, as well as white actors.
+More than 40 percent of the actors featured in Mirror Stage productions have been people of color—some, but not all, in ethnically specific stories and roles.
 Mirror Stage is committed to diversity at all levels: on our stage, in our audience, on our staff, and within our leadership.
 Mirror Stage invites a larger population to see themselves and their stories represented onstage, instead of being excluded or ignored, affirming a broader range of experiences.